Nwaamaka-Iduwe/SQL-Proficiency-Display/README.md

 # SQL-Proficiency-Display
-Hello, here is an SQL file that shows what I can do and the SQL commands I can work with.
-These commands were done based off data from a film rental database.
+Hello, here is an SQL file I have created to shows what I can do in SQL and the commands I can work with.
+This mini project was based off data from a film rental database.
 I have also attached the database file in this repository.